kaveer91/GenericEncoder/GenericEncoder/README.txt

 1.GenericEncoder:
 ===============
 A wrapper for Lame encoder to convert wav to mp3 files.
+The application is developed in a Generic way so that it can be extended easily for other types of encoders as well or any other mode of files input.
 It is a multithreaded application which utilizes cpu cores by spawning threads equal to cpu cores and assign each thread an encoder task(convert a wav file to mp3 file).

 Programming language used = c++14